Geometry and mechanics of microdomains in growing bacterial colonies: HARD-ROD MODEL

-The tendency of the cells to align with each other is driven by the local steric interactions, and can be conceptualized in the framework of Frank elasticity \cite{Landau:1986}, starting from the free-energy density:
+The tendency of the cells to align with each other is driven by the local steric interactions and can be conceptualized in the framework of Frank elasticity \cite{Landau:1986}, starting from the free-energy density:

-Here $k_{F}$ is an orientational stiffness penalizing, in equal amount, splay and bending deformations and $\bm{n}$ is the nematic director corresponding to the average orientation of the bacteria.
+Here, $k_{F}$ is an orientational stiffness penalizing, in equal amounts, splay and bending deformations, and $\bm{n}$ is the local nematic director corresponding to the average orientation of the bacteria in a local region.
 Any departure from the uniformly aligned configuration causes restoring forces proportional to the field $\bm{h}=-\delta / \delta \bm{n}\int {\rm d}A\,f_{F} = k_{F}\nabla^{2}\bm{n}$ \cite{Landau:1986}.
 As a consequence of growth, each cell further acts as an extensile force dipole that pushes away its neighbors along the $\pm\bm{n}$ direction.
-This collectively gives rise to an internal stress of the form:
+This collectively gives rise to an internal stress of the form

-where $p$ is the pressure, $\bm{I}$ the identity matrix and $\alpha$ the deviatoric active stress \cite{Pedley:1992,Hatwalne:2004}.
-In the most general case, the three quantities $k_{F}$, $p$ and $\alpha$, appearing in Eqs. \eqref{eq:frank_energy} and \eqref{eq:active_stress}, are functions of the local packing fraction, and the nematic order parameter, in addition to the cell aspect ratio and the growth rate.
+where $p$ is the pressure, $\bm{I}$ the identity matrix, and $\alpha$ the deviatoric active stress \cite{Pedley:1992,Hatwalne:2004}.
+In the most general case, the three quantities $k_{F}$, $p$, and $\alpha$, appearing in Eqs. \eqref{eq:frank_energy} and \eqref{eq:active_stress}, are functions of the local packing fraction and the nematic order parameter, in addition to the cell aspect ratio and the growth rate.

-Eqs. \eqref{eq:frank_energy} and \eqref{eq:active_stress} identify a fundamental length scale $\ell_{\rm a}=\sqrt{k_F/|\alpha|}$, proportional to the length at which the orientational elastic stress balances the extensile active stress \cite{Giomi:2015}.
-This length scale plays a pivotal role in the mechanics of active fluids, and, depending on how it compares with the system size $L$, it determines the system mechanical behavior.
-Active nematics liquid crystals, in particular, relax toward the minimum of the Frank free energy when $\ell_{\rm a} \gg L$, as the restoring forces arising in response to the elastic distortions outweigh the active forces.
-As $\ell_{\rm a}\sim L$, the nematic ground state becomes unstable to a state characterized by a spontaneous distortion and laminar flow \cite{Voituriez:2005,Marenduzzo:2007,Edwards:2009,Giomi:2011,Giomi:2012}.
-Such a steady state becomes unstable to an oscillatory state when $\ell_{\rm a}<L$ \cite{Giomi:2011,Giomi:2012}, while for $\ell_{\rm a}\ll L$, the dynamics are completely chaotic \cite{Giomi:2015}.
-Recent experiments on motile {\em B. subtilis} under confinement \cite{Wioland:2016}, have confirmed this fascinating scenario and opened the way to understanding the effect of environmental stimuli in active materials.